-- a) A programme shall have a programme specification which shall include the information prescribed by the Validation and Approvals Committee of Academic Board. - b) The specific requirements for every Award approved by the Validation and Approvals Committee are detailed in the programme requirements.
+- A programme shall have a programme specification which shall include the information prescribed by the Validation and Approvals Committee of Academic Board. - b) The specific requirements for every Award approved by the Validation and Approvals Committee are detailed in the programme requirements.
 Programme requirements must include, as appropriate, the reference number, title, level and credit value of the modules to be completed, clearly indicating which modules are compulsory or optional, together with any information about other additional elements which may be required for the award.
 The programme requirements shall specify the duration of the programme.
-Where a programme is to be delivered in several different modes, the programme duration for each mode shall be specified.

-- c) In certain circumstances, as detailed in the programme requirements, students may be permitted or obliged to take a module outside the main discipline chosen from a list of such modules. - d) The programme requirements may indicate specific modules which must be passed and any other requirements for progression between stages and/or for successful completion of the programme. - e) The main content of programmes at UCB will be in the form of credit-bearing modules.
-Where additional cross-modular or extra-modular requirements for progress are considered appropriate by a programme team, approval should be sought through the Validation and Approvals Committee for modules. - f) Programmes may include modules consisting wholly or in part of work-based learning.
-Such modules shall be specified in programme requirements. - g) For apprenticeships, programmes will include knowledge skills and behaviours as specified by the relevant apprenticeship standard.
+Where a programme is to be delivered in several different modes, the programme duration for each mode shall be specified. - c) In certain circumstances, as detailed in the programme requirements, Students may be permitted or obliged to take a module outside the main discipline chosen from a list of such modules. - d) The programme requirements may indicate specific modules which must be passed and any other requirements for progression between stages and/or for successful completion of the programme. - e) The main content of programmes at UCB will be in the form of credit bearing modules.
+Where additional cross-modular or extra-modular requirements for progress are considered appropriate by a programme team, approval should be sought through the Validation and Approvals Committee as for modules. - f) Programmes may include modules consisting wholly or in part of work-based learning.
+Such modules shall be specified in programme requirements.